 1. Introduction

-Insect pests contribute to enormous losses to global crop production, and 20 -40% of yearly yield loss in significant crops on a yearly basis (Oerke, 2006).
-Relying on chemical insecticides to control such loss, although even when initially successful, has been responsible for major environmental pollution, off-target toxicity to organisms, human exposure, and the development of resistance in pest populations (Pimentel, 2005; Sparks and Nauen, 2015).
+Insect pests contribute to enormous losses to global crop production, and 20–40% of yearly yield loss in significant crops on a yearly basis (Oerke, 2006).
+Relying on chemical insecticides to control such loss, although even when initially successful, has been responsible for major environmental pollution, off-target toxicity to non-organisms, human exposure, and the development of resistance in pest populations (Pimentel, 2005; Sparks and Nauen, 2015).
 These have generated tremendous pressure for environmentally safe, precise, and sustainable approaches in insect pest management.
 Biotechnology is very promising in meeting such needs with molecular and genetic tools in the development of biopesticides and transgenic plants that attack pests with very high specificity and low ecological footprint (James, 2017).
 Biotech products containing biopesticides consist of microbial-based ones such as Bacillus thuringiensis (Bt) toxins, virus pathogens, and novel RNAi technologies that directly target pest gene expression (Baum et al., 2007).
 Genetically modified (GM) crops designed to produce insecticidal proteins or RNAi molecules give long-term protection in planta, minimizing the use of pesticides and intensified sustainable agriculture (ISAAA, 2022).
 Knowledge of the molecular mechanism of such biotech control agents is crucial to maximize their efficacy and slow down the process of resistance development.
 Bt toxins, for instance, kill insects through binding to insect midgut receptors and triggering pore formation and cell lysis (Schnepf et al., 1998), whereas RNAi interferes with the insect's endogenous native gene-silencing pathway by degrading target mRNAs (Fire et al., 1998).
 Plant genetic modification places these molecular agents within plants, a first-hand agency of pest management (Perlak et al., 1990).
 In addition to success with high visibility, some other issues are development of resistance in pests, delivery of RNAi agents, and regulatory and public acceptability issues.
 The aim of this review is to reveal the molecular mechanism of transgenic approach and biotech-based biopesticides at molecular levels including mechanism of action, delivery systems, mechanisms of resistance, and outlook to direct integrated pest management paradigms.

 2. Molecular Basis of Biotech-Based Biopesticides